Small Giants: Companies That Choose to Be Great Instead of Big by Bo Burlingham is a business book published in 2005.

 A Culture of Intimacy

-- Employee relationships are the motor of a company
+- Employee relationships are the engine of the company

-- Make sure you hire people that match the company’s vision
+- Hire people aligned with the company’s vision

 Free to Choose

-- You will sooner or later have a choice about how far and how fast to grow the business
+- You’ll face a key choice: how far and how fast to grow

 Who’s In Charge Here?